suganya1703/tanglish-assistant-kaapi-/README.md

-☕ Kaapi — Tanglish AI Assistant
+☕ "Kaapi" — Tanglish AI Assistant

 A friendly AI chat assistant that speaks Tanglish (Tamil written in English script, mixed naturally with English) — the way people actually talk in Coimbatore, Chennai, and across Tamil Nadu.